A tripod is used and needed to keep your camera still, your flashgun, or other equipment motionless.

 A digital camera tripod is not a must in every shooting situation, but it has to have it if you want the highest image performance your camera can offer.

 Using the tripod is more comfortable with a remote controller, but most cameras have a self-timer setting.
-That means you can set it to shoot in 10 seconds – for example – so it will not shake in that moment.
+That means you can set it to shoot in 10 seconds – for example – so it will not shake at that moment.
 You don’t need to touch it.

 I use a remote controller, it is much simple, and it is not expensive.